sminez/sminez.github.io/content/2025-02-25_socrates-is-a-state-machine.md

 ## Parsing 9p messages

-For the rest of this blog post we're going to be using [9p][6] as our protocol of choice for our examples, specifically we're going to be looking at the implementation of the [ninep][7] cratte that I maintain for providing the virtual filesystem interface to `ad`.
+For the rest of this blog post we're going to be using [9p][6] as our protocol of choice for our examples, specifically we're going to be looking at the implementation of the [ninep][7] crate that I maintain for providing the virtual filesystem interface to `ad`.
 Thankfully, the protocol itself is pretty minimal and the details of the structure of each message type and how to handle it are all covered in [the plan 9 man page][8] for the protocol.